macmata/cukinia/README.md

 ## Usage

-``cukinia [config file]``
+``cukinia [test file]``

 ## Basic config

-To run Cukinia, create a configuration describing your tests, and invoke it.
-By default, cukinia reads ``/etc/cukinia/cukinia.conf``.
+To run Cukinia, create a file describing your tests, and invoke it.
+By default, cukinia reads ``/etc/cukinia/cukinia.tests``.
-Alternatively, a config file can be passed to cukinia as its argument.
+Alternatively, a test file can be passed to cukinia as its argument.

-A cukinia config file supports the following statements:
+A cukinia test file supports the following statements:

 ### Test statements